 More generally, we have buckets of value $\mms_i(n, M) +1$ (leftmost columns), we have buckets of value $\mms_i(n, M) -1$ (rightmost columns), and maybe some other buckets of value $\mms_i(n, M)$ (columns in the middle).
 We know that the total value of all the items is at least $n\mms_i(n, M)$, so, by summing up the values of the buckets, we conclude that there must be at most $n/2$ buckets of value $\mms_i(n, M) -1$.
-Therefore $i$ is left-satisfied. \end{proof} \end{adjustwidth*}
+Therefore $i$ is left-satisfied. \end{proof}

-So far, we may have some players that could take any bucket, and some players that would take any of the $n/2$ (at least) first buckets.
-Clearly, if the left-satisfied players are at most $n/2$ then we can easily find a maximin share allocation.
-However, there is no guarantee that there are not too many left-satisfied players initially, so we try to fix this by reversing some of the rows of $B$.
+So far we may have some agents that could take any bucket and some agents that would take any of the $n/2$ (at least) first buckets.
+Clearly, if the left-satisfied agents are at most $n/2$ then we can easily find a maximin share allocation.
+However, there is no guarantee that there are not too many left-satisfied agents initially, so we try to fix this by reversing some of the rows of $B$.
 To make this precise, we say that {\it we reverse the $i$th row of $B$} when we take items $(i-1)n+1, (i-1)n+2, \ldots, in$ and we put item $in$ in bucket 1, item $in-1$ in bucket 2, etc.

-The algorithm picks a subset of rows of $B$ and reverses them.
-The rows are chosen appropriately so that the resulting buckets (i.e., the columns of $B$) can be easily paired with the players to get a maximin share allocation.
-In what follows, we give a series of lemmas motivating the idea behind the algorithm and proving its correctness.
-The detailed description of the algorithm in the end of the section summarizes all the steps.
-First, it is crucial to understand the effect that the reversal of a set of rows has to a player. \begin{adjustwidth*}{2em}{2em} \begin{lemma} Any player satisfied with respect to the initial buckets remains satisfied independently of the rows of $B$ that we may reverse.
-On the other hand, any player not satisfied with respect to the initial buckets, say player $i$, is affected if we reverse her $\scriptstyle 1/0$-row or her $\scriptstyle 2/1$-row.
+The algorithm then proceeds by picking a subset of rows of $B$ and reversing them.
+The rows are chosen appropriately so that the resulting buckets (i.e., the columns of $B$) can be easily paired with the agents to get a maximin share allocation.
+First, it is crucial to understand the effect that the reversal of a set of rows has to an agent.

+\begin{lemma} Any agent satisfied with respect to the initial buckets remains satisfied independently of the rows of $B$ that we may reverse.
+On the other hand, any agent not satisfied with respect to the initial buckets, say agent $i$, is affected if we reverse her $\scriptstyle 1/0$-row or her $\scriptstyle 2/1$-row.
 If we reverse only one of those, then $i$ becomes satisfied with respect to the new buckets; if we reverse both, then $i$ becomes right-satisfied.
-The reversal of any other rows is irrelevant to player $i$. \end{lemma}
+The reversal of any other rows is irrelevant to agent $i$. \end{lemma}